yisrael-haber/go-http-server/README.md

 # go-http-server

-[v] Allow for file downloading (Which will also provide favicon.ico) [v] List files and directories in HTML
+[X] Allow for file downloading (Which will also provide favicon.ico) [X] List files and directories in HTML
 [ ] Support spaces in file/directory name (Shouldn't be too hard)

 ## Run